zoggop/a_sort_of_soup/README.md

 > — Vita Sackville-West to Virginia Woolf, 4 February, 1926

 This is a python script that downloads a digital elevation model of a random location on earth, from which it produces a randomly-colored shaded terrain map.
 It gets its data from [SRTM](https://lpdaac.usgs.gov/products/srtmgl1v003/) and [ASTER](https://lpdaac.usgs.gov/products/astgtmv003/) 1 arc second DEMs and [Water](https://lpdaac.usgs.gov/products/srtmswbdv003/) [Body](https://lpdaac.usgs.gov/products/astwbdv001/) Databases.
-To access these data, the script needs an [Earthdata EOSDIS login](https://urs.earthdata.nasa.gov/users/new), that it will store [encrypted](https://github.com/zoggop/a-sort-of-soup/blob/main/catacomb.py).
+To access these data, the script needs an [Earthdata EOSDIS login](https://urs.earthdata.nasa.gov/users/new).

 ## Requirements